Trains from Venice

 bullet pointI want to go from Venice to...

-This page explains how to travel by train from Venice to other cities all over Europe, and how to buy tickets the cheapest way.
-Information current for 2025.
+This page explains how to travel by train from Venice to other European cities, and the best way to buy tickets.
+Information updated for 2026.

 bullet pointBefore you buy your tickets